 - MBA or any other degree program: your BA shows that you can be educated!

-In order to be considered for a graduate program, you will need a reasonably high GPA, especially in the subject area of the new degree program; you will need letters of recommendation from professors who know you and can write honestly about you; it would be good to have attended an academic conference, to have conducted independent research, to have graduated with honors.
+In order to be considered for a graduate program, you will need a reasonably high GPA (minimum 3.0), especially in the subject area of the new degree program, as well as letters of recommendation from professors who know you and can write honestly about you.
+It would be good to have attended an academic conference, to have conducted independent research, and/or to have graduated with honors.